An AEC framework for fields with commuting automorphisms: The AEC framework

 The center of $Q_8$ is $C=\{e, \bar{e}\}$, and by the fundamental theorem of Galois theory, there is some intermediate field $K$ of $L/\mathbb{Q}$ such that $Gal(L/K)=C$.
 Then, $Gal(K/\mathbb{Q})=Q_8/C$, a commutative group whose elements correspond with the cosets of $e$, $i$, $j$, and $k$.
 Take the elements corresponding to (say) the cosets of $i$ and $j$.
 Possible lifts to $Gal(L/\mathbb{Q})$ are $i$ or $\bar{i}$ and $j$ or $\bar{j}$, respectively, but none of these commute with each other.
 So, these commuting automorphisms of $K$ do not have commuting lifts even to $Gal(L/\mathbb{Q})$, and thus not to $K^{alg}=\mathbb{Q}^{alg}$ either. \end{example}

-To address this problem, we will look at relatively algebraically closed (see below) models rather than algebraically closed ones.
-Eventually, we will work inside a monster model, and then the notion of being relatively algebraic closed as a model will coincide with being relatively algebraically closed as a subfield of the monster.
+To address this problem, we will look at algebraically maximal (see below) models rather than algebraically closed ones.
+Eventually, we will work inside a monster model, and then the notion of being an algebraically maximal model will coincide with being relatively algebraically closed as a subfield of the monster.